 The dry ice cleaning technique relies on the projection of dry ice pellets onto the surfaces to be cleaned.

-Loaded with kinetic energy, dry ice pellets (or dry ice) impact pollution or contaminant, causing surface pollution to be de-cohesioned by:
+Loaded with kinetic energy, dry ice pellets (or dry ice) impact pollution or contaminant, causing surface pollution to be detached by:

-- mechanical shock (the pellets are loaded with kinetic energy),
+- mechanical shock (the pellets are charged with kinetic energy),

 - thermal shock (or thermal differential) and…,